Lake Macdonald Dam Improvement Project

 An outlet tower will be constructed to the left side of the spillway which will have mechanical pipework and electrical components to facilitate both emergency release of water, to lower the dam reservoir, and environmental flows to the downstream Six Mile Creek.

-When will main works begin and what will they involve?Construction works are planned to begin from March 2025, subject to approvals and environment conditions.
+When will main works begin and what will they involve?Main construction works commenced in May 2025.
 Works will take place between 6:30am and 6:30pm Monday to Friday, weather and construction conditions permitting.
 Working hours on Saturday are between 6:30am and 4:00pm, as needed.

 Key activities will include: